Web 2.1: Citizen Editors are the New Influencers

 Web 2.1 vs. Journalism 1.0: the Press Pass

 Traditional media outlets have two traditional advantages over the citizen journalist: (1) press access to events that JQP doesn’t have, and (2) readership.

 The access piece is really the main thing that differentiates a citizen journalist from a “real” journalist at this point.
 And yet, once you achieve some really stellar readership, you might actually get a seat at the table with the “real” journalists who wear the PRESS badges that prove they’re the real deal.

-Bloggers have shown us that readership can be gained with really good content (and good marketing chops doesn’t hurt either).
+Bloggers have shown us that readership can be gained with really good content (and having good marketing chops doesn’t hurt either).
 And now, we’re about to find out whether that sort of readership can also be gained with editorial skill (see last parenthetical comment).

 What this means for publishing has yet to be determined: my guess is that, at the very least, we’ll start to see more sessions at marketing and PR conferences entitled things like “Citizen Editors: a Media Outlet by Any Other Name…” and such.
 At the moment, some publishing houses have instituted paywalls under the assumption that their content is something that readers are willing to pay for, and that paywall is their profit moat around their editorial collection.